-1 The paper uses EUROMOD F6.36.
-EUROMOD is continually being improved and updated and the results presented here represent the best available at the time of writing.
+The author would like to thank Holly Sutherland, Peter Bachus and participants to the 2013 Lisbon EUROMOD research workshop, the 4th General IMA Conference, 2014 ZEW Public Finance Conference and the 13th LAGV Conference for useful comments to earlier versions of this paper.
+The paper uses EUROMOD F6.36.
+The contribution of all past and current members of the EUROMOD consortium and in particular colleagues at ISER who worked on the development of the version of EUROMOD used in this paper: is gratefully acknowledged.
 Any remaining errors, results produced, interpretations or views presented are the author's responsibility.
-The process of extending and updating EUROMOD is financially supported by the Directorate General for Employment, Social Affairs and Inclusion of the European Commission [Progress grant no. VS/2011/0445].
-We make use of micro-data from the EU Statistics on Incomes and Living Conditions (EU-SILC) made available by Eurostat as well as of the national SILC datasets of Spain and Italy made available by the Spanish National Statistics Institute (INE) and the Italian National Institute for Statistics (ISTAT) respectively, The usual disclaimers apply.
+Access to EU Statistics on Incomes and Living Conditions (EU-SILC) has been made available by Eurostat; the national SILC datasets of Spain and Italy have been made available by the Spanish National Statistics Institute (INE) and the Italian National Institute for Statistics (ISTAT) respectively.
+The usual disclaimers apply.